Life Insurance Tools

 LIFE & LONG-TERM CARE INSURANCE AND YOUR RETIREMENT PLAN.

 The next step is to request an “in-force ledger” from the issuing company.
-This shows actual performance of the policy (i.e. given actual interest rates, dividends, or market returns) rather than relying on illustrated hypothetical returns assumed at the time made at the time the policy was issue.
+This shows actual performance of the policy (i.e. given actual interest rates, dividends, or market returns) rather than relying on illustrated hypothetical returns assumed at the time the policy was issued.

 Reviewing this information with clients helps everyone to understand the objectives behind the coverage and type of policy in place.
 The last step is to research alternative solutions if needed, presenting clients with solutions to reduce cost, increase coverage at the same cost, extract cash value from policies for personal use, etc.